Jerzy Barycki: Civic activist

+Since 2025 honorary consul of the Republic of Poland in Windsor, Ontario.

 Awards and honours

 Holder of many Canadian awards, at both provincial and federal levels.
 Received Ted Glista Memorial Award 2003 for community activities.
 Awarded Gold Cross of Merit (2007), Knight’s Cross of the Order of Merit of the Republic of Poland (2005), the Officer’s Cross of the Order of Merit of the Republic of Poland (2010), the Medal of the Mayor of Lublin (2001, 2019), the Medal of the Lublin Union (2005), the Gold Award of Merit of the Canadian Polish Congress (2009), the Silver Medal for Merit to Culture – Gloria Artis (2013), the Queen Elizabeth II Diamond Jubilee Medal (2012), the Sovereign's Medal for Volunteers (2017), the Medal of the Senate of the Republic of Poland (2018), and the Sir C.S.
 Gzowski Leadership Medal (2019).

 Personal life

 Married to Ewa, Senior Engineer in the City of Windsor Construction Department.
 Daughter Ania, Parliament of Ontario staff member (2019), later in Ontario’s Ministry of Colleges and Universities.